isel-leic-ave/jsonoy/README.md

 ## 2. `membersToJson`

 Implement the extension function `membersToJson` (in `MembersToJson.kt`) using the Kotlin Reflection API.
+This function encodes properties and non-void parameterless functions.
 The `toJson` function must be recursive.

 - Members can be annotated with `ToJsonPropName` to replace the member's name with the specified JSON property name.